rdavis1134/ubiquitous-broccoli/README.md

 `pip install -r requirements.txt` to install the dependencies of this project.

-When you're ready to quit the game altogether, or need to use your base python install again, `deactivate`
+When you're ready to quit the game altogether, `deactivate`

 ### Usage:
 Couldn't be simpler. `python app.py`